farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 ```

 Passing this function anything but a non-zero integer will throw an exception.
-This function has specific expectations about the data it's passed, it's just not enforcing them.
+This function has specific expectations about the data it's passed.
+It just doesn't enforce them upfront.

 If a component is going to leave flexibility for callers, it must not make any assumptions beyond what what it enforces.
 For example, our earlier `Person` type must only count on `CustomData` being a string and never assume there is some specific structure in the string, like json.